 How to Find Your Federal Loan Servicer

-If you didn’t save their contact information, finding common student loan servicers is usually simple.
+If you didn’t save their contact information, finding student loan servicers is usually simple.
 Just log into your account dashboard at StudentAid.gov and go to the “My Loan Servicers” section.
 Or call the Federal Student Aid Information Center (FSAIC) at 800-433-3243.

-The DOE sometimes moves student loans from one loan servicer to another.
+The ED sometimes moves student loans from one loan servicer to another.
 This transfer simply means a different company will be handling your loan and helping you manage it.
 For instance, you could talk to them about different student loan repayment options if you’re looking for another plan.

 If your loan is transferred, the new loan servicer will typically inform you of the change by email or letter.
-Update your payment information with your bank or adjust the payment method for your monthly student loan bill to make sure your payments go through smoothly.
+Update your payment information with your bank, or adjust the payment method for your monthly student loan bill to make sure your payments go through smoothly.
 Also, set up an account with the new servicer and double-check that your personal information is accurate so they can reach you if needed.

 Identifying Private Loan Lenders